Learn Nahuatl in Transparent Language Online Posted by Transparent Language on Oct 25, 2017 in Language News, Product Announcements

-Thanks to Tlahtoltapazolli and 7000 Languages, you can now learn Nahuatl in Transparent Language Online.
-(A Nahuatl course for Spanish speakers is coming soon, too, so stay tuned!)
+Thanks to Tlahtoltapazolli and 7000 Languages, you can now learn Nahuatl in Transparent Language Online for Libraries.

 Nahuatl is the language of the Aztecs, the 14th century Mexican empire you probably learned about in your high school history class.
 While the empire may have fallen to Spanish conquistadors in the 16th century, the language lived on.
 Today, more than 1.5 million people speak Nahuatl.
 Unfortunately, the language is at risk of extinction unless steps are taken to preserve it.